Straightly/attention/Writing/Broken-Pencil/BrokenPencil-LinkedIn.md

 - Version control everything (it's just text files!)
 - **Note:** Windsurf suggested vector embeddings for semantic search.
 I'm skeptical—convince me with a concrete use case.

-**2. conveniently retrieval**
+**2. convenient retrieval**
 - When you build a prompt, consciously select what memories to include
-- Tag memory selections by project for convenience.
+- Use Project/Thread Tag memory for organization andconvenience.
 - **Note:** Windsurf suggested semantic similarity and prioritizing recent memories.
 Sounds like something to avoid—we want conscious control, not algorithmic filtering.

 **3. Memory Management: The Indirection**
 - Review and edit what's stored
 - Refactor and reorganize memories as needed
 - We will, of course, use LLMs to help us with this.
-I was surprised that CLaude would even suggest there can be a "System" that is better than LLM for this.
+I was surprised that CLaude would would come up with a "System" and claim it is better than LLM for this.

 ### Why This Approach Works